sagemath/sagewiki_to_gh-2022-10-10/days7/Funding.md

 == Sage Days 7 Funding Application ==
-We have a limited amount of funding available from IPAM for participants at Sage Days 7.
-If you would like to apply for funding, please fill out the form below no later than '''December 12, 2007'''.

-== Funding Form ==

 To apply for funding, please send an email to sagedays@gmail.com with all of the following information no later than '''Dec 14, 2008''':